Felt Experience topic View in explorer

 The Buddha describes the three felt experiences that are experienced on contact through the sense doors - pleasant, painful, and neither-painful-nor-pleasant.

-MN 13 Mahādukkhakkhandha sutta - The Greater Discourse on the Mass of Suffering Gratification, drawback, and escape wrt feeling
+MN 13 Mahādukkhakkhandha sutta - The Greater Discourse on the Mass of Suffering Gratification, drawback, and escape regarding feeling

 The Buddha explains how to completely comprehend the gratification, drawback, and escape in the case of sensual pleasures, form, and felt experience.

-SN 45.11 Paṭhamavihāra sutta - Dwelling (First) Conditions that give rise to feeling
+SN 45.11 Paṭhamavihāra sutta - Dwelling (First) Many conditions for feeling, including path factors

 Emerging from seclusion, the Buddha describes dwelling in the meditative state he had experienced immediately after Awakening.
 He explains that all the mental factors—from wrong view to right collectedness, as well as desire, thought, and perception, whether active or subsided—serve as conditions for feeling, even the attainment of the final goal giving rise to feeling.